PufferFinance/PufferPool/docs/PufferProtocol.md

 This function initiates the process of provisioning a new validator for a NoOp.
 The NoOp must pay the smoothing commitment amount, and a bond of 2 ETH (1 ETH if using SGX or other TEE) upon calling this function

 *Effects*:
-* Smoothing commitment is taken from the NoOp and deposited into the pool as rewards
+* Smoothing commitment is taken from the NoOp and distributed among the PufferPool, WithdrawalPool, Treasury, and Guardians as rewards
 * ETH bond is taken from the NoOp and deposited into the pool, also minting a corresponding amount of pufETH, which is locked in the `PufferProtocol.sol` smart contract until the NoOp's validator exits
 * Information about the new validator is saved on-chain
 * The validator is pushed onto an on-chain queue of pending validators, waiting to be provisioned